 It is also unlawful under State law, for any person to possess or carry a weapon not used for instructional or officially sanctioned ceremonial purposes, in the State Capitol Building, Executive Mansion, Western Residence of the Governor, or on the grounds of these buildings, including any building used to house any court of the General Court of Justice.
 Possessing or carrying a weapon in these areas is a misdemeanor.
 Persons exempted by the provisions of N.C.G.S. § 14-269(b) are not bound by this prohibition.
 These persons are set forth in Paragraph III.
 A. of this publication.

 Also exempt are persons in possession of weapons for evidentiary purposes, or who are delivering the weapon to a law enforcement agency, or for purposes of registration.
 Additionally, this prohibition does not apply to firearms carried in courthouses by detention officers employed by, and authorized by the sheriff to carry firearms.
 District and Superior Court Judges may also possess firearms in courthouses when in the performance of their duties and the Judge has a valid North Carolina concealed carry permit.
-Additionally, any magistrate may possess a concealed handgun in any courthouse if the magistrate (i) is in the building to discharge the magistrate's official duties, (ii) has a North Carolina concealed handgun permit, (iii) has successfully completed a one-time weapons retention training substantially similar to that provided to certified law enforcement officers in North Carolina, and (iv) secures the weapon in a locked compartment when the weapon is not on the magistrate's person.
-This prohibition does not apply to state-owned rest areas, rest stops along the highways, and state-owned hunting and fishing reservations.
+Also, any magistrate may possess a concealed handgun in any courthouse if the magistrate (i) is in the building to discharge the magistrate's official duties, (ii) has a North Carolina concealed handgun permit, (iii) has successfully completed a one-time weapons retention training substantially similar to that provided to certified law enforcement officers in North Carolina, and (iv) secures the weapon in a locked compartment when the weapon is not on the magistrate's person.

+This prohibition further does not apply to State-owned rest areas, rest stops along the highways, and State-owned hunting and fishing reservations.
 Additionally, this prohibition does not apply to a person with a permit issued in accordance with Article 54B of this Chapter, considered valid under G.S. § 14-415.24, or who is exempt from obtaining a permit pursuant to G.S. § 14-415.25, who has a firearm in a closed compartment or container within the person's locked vehicle or in a locked container securely affixed to the person's vehicle.
 A person may unlock the vehicle to enter or exit the vehicle provided the firearm remains in the closed compartment at all times and the vehicle is locked immediately following the entrance or exit.
 N.C.
-Gen. Stat. § 14-269.4.
-A concealed handgun permit alone does not allow a permittee to carry a weapon in these buildings.
-N.C.
-Gen. Stat. \S 14-415.11(c).
+Gen. Stat. § 14-269.4 and N.C.
+Gen. Stat. § 14-415.11(c).